Bad Ads in Programmatic Advertising: What Publishers Should Know

 - sellers.json: Helps buyers see who is reselling the inventory

-- SupplyChain Object: Shows the full chain of parties involved in a bid request
+- SupplyChain Object: Shows the full chain of parties involved in a bid reques

 Final Thoughts: Staying Ahead of Bad Ads

-If you have questions about how we manage ad quality or want to talk through your own setup, get in touch with us here.
+If you ever want to talk through what’s possible or share what you’ve been seeing on your end, get in touch with us here.